wcs7777/pronunciation-extension/README.md

 - Select a word or text
 - Right click to open the context menu and click the extension item
-- Or, in Firefox Android, click the extension menu, them the addon icon
+- Or, in Firefox Android, click the extension menu, then the addon icon
 - ✨ Magic ✨

 ## Features